Where to Stay in Florence, Italy | Top Areas and Hotels

 South of the Duomo - West of Ponte alla Carraia (blue area)

-WHERE TO STAY IN FLORENCE, ITALY to be minutes from the action, yet have a luxury/quiet stay
+WHERE TO STAY IN FLORENCE, ITALY to be minutes from the action yet have a quiet stay

-This is where you'll find a lot of luxury hotels as this location is ideal.
-River views, close to the action but far enough away to not be noisy and annoying.
+This is where you'll find several 5-star hotels as this location is ideal.
+You'll be close to the action but far enough away to avoid the noise.
+Plus, many of these hotels have gorgeous river views.

-Best luxury hotels in Florence west of Ponte all Carraia
+Top luxury hotels in Florence west of Ponte alla Carraia

 Hotels a bit farther from the city center (15 minute walk)